HIGH COURT ENFORCEMENT TRANSFER UP

 You can also use the transfer up service to transfer an order for possession to the High Court.
 Residential possession orders are subject to leave of the Court being obtained.
-For more information on the transfer of residentail possession orders please click here (new window/download) or contact us.
+For more information on the transfer of residential possession orders please visit the Vicks Enforcent website or contact us.

 The transfer-up service can work in one of two ways, either;